Performance optimization for drift-robust fidelity improvement of two-qubit gates: An overview of gate set tomography

 Linear inversion can provide an estimate of each gate at this point, but there is no natural way to include physicality constraints or to select the correct gauge.
 A maximum likelihood estimate (MLE) is therefore performed to provide the best estimate for the experimental gateset, consistent with (\ref{GST_object}), which obeys the conditions of complete positivity and trace preservation.
+Following this is a final gauge optimization, selecting the gauge which most closely resembles the target gateset.
 GST provides a device-independent estimate of the quantum channel.
-Like all characterisation processes, it assumes a model of the physical process taking place.
+Like all characterization processes, it assumes a model of the physical process taking place.
 The model assumption is purely Markovian, including zero leakage and weak environmental couplings -- that maps are composable and without context dependence.
-When violations of these model assumptions show up in the data, the non-Markovianity is then flagged and the data artificially deprecated.
+When violations of these model assumptions show up in the data, the non-Markovianity is then flagged.
 It is for this reason that the GST estimates must be treated with care: in physical terms, a quantum operation cannot necessarily be treated in isolation and a circuit decomposed into its constituent maps.